mitsuki31/jmatrix/README.md

 \end{bmatrix}
 ```

+In the example above, a matrix $m$ is created.
+The `Matrix.transpose(m)` method is used to transpose matrix $m$, resulting in a new matrix $mT$ with the [rows][matrix-row] and [columns][matrix-col] interchanged.

 ## <a name="author" /> Author

 **JMatrix** is developed and maintained by [Ryuu Mitsuki][mitsuki31].

 As the sole developer of the project, [Ryuu Mitsuki][mitsuki31] responsible for the continuous improvement and updates of the library.
-He is committed to providing a valuable and user-friendly educational resource for high school students and anyone interested in exploring [linear algebra][linear-algebra-wiki] concepts through the **JMatrix** library and by using [Java](https://www.oracle.com/java).
+He is committed to providing a valuable and user-friendly educational resource for high school students and anyone interested in exploring [linear algebra][linear-algebra-wiki] concepts through the **JMatrix** library and [Java](https://www.oracle.com/java).

 ## <a name="license" /> License